BerLP2021/VEEL-test/README.md

 # Notes

--   The project uses Next.js 14 with the App Router.
+-   The project uses Next.js 15 with the App Router.
 -   Tailwind CSS is configured for styling.
 -   The Fetch API is used for HTTP requests.
--   The app is client-side rendered with `'use client'` for simplicity.
 -   The README includes instructions to set up and run the project.
--   The JSONPlaceholder API simulates CRUD operations (POST/DELETE requests don't persist).
+-   The JSONPlaceholder API simulates CRUD operations (POST/DELETE/PATCH requests don't persist).
 -   The app is responsive and styled minimally with Tailwind CSS.
 -   TypeScript is assumed for type safety (types included in components).

-The app uses 3 case of rendering:

--   client-side with `use client` directive for simplicity.
--
+The app uses fake logic for storing added todos (due to the way the placeholder API works).
+Initial data is retrieved from the server, the following changes are sent to API and stored in local state.
+Added logic for optimistically updating the UI (useOptimistic and useTransition)